madrigal1/micro-snippets-plugin/README.md

 # Micro Version 2 changed API for plugins

 # This is still being converted and is not ready for use

+# MacOS Alt keys not working in micro editor printing characters to the buffer then change the settings below

+## Iterm2

+The iTerm2 terminal has much better mouse support as well as better handling of key events.
+For best keybinding behavior, choose `xterm defaults` under the drop down menu `Preferences->Profiles->Keys->Presets...`.

+To get the left `Alt` key working in micro editor change this setting below:

+Go to `Preferences->Profiles->Keys` the option for `Left option key` and tick `+Esc` instead of `normal`.

+## MacOS Default terminal

+Be sure to tick the option `Use Option key as Meta key` near the bottom of the screen, under `Preferences->Profiles->Keyboard` to use <kbd>option</kbd> as <kbd>alt</kbd>.